 Ms. Sirinya Lim, Senior Director of Innovation Economic Policy Division at NXPO, explained that the workshop aimed to assess the current state of the alternative protein industry in Thailand, identify goals, address gaps, and determine key issues related to research, infrastructure, and workforce development.
 The findings will be used to devise mechanisms and work plans to strengthen the innovation ecosystem and workforce, ensuring sustainable growth for the industry.

 R&D discussions highlighted the potential use of plants and microorganisms from the biobank.
 While there has been significant progress in plant-based protein research, commercialization is hindered by the high cost of machinery and new technologies.
 Furthermore, availability of raw materials for industrial production needs to be addressed by connecting to large-scale farming to secure adequate supply.
-Meanwhile, the cultured meat sector faces challenges across its entire value chain due to limited research and insufficient support.
+Meanwhile, the cultured meat sector requires support throughout its entire value chain from upstream to downstream due to limited research.

 The meeting proposed that the research funding should align with industry needs, prioritizing areas such as biodiversity application for alternative protein production.
 This includes culture media development, characterizing microorganisms in the biobank for protein and fatty acid production, and processing raw materials for animal feed, for instance.